ripliveit/riplive_admin/wp-content/plugins/captcha/readme.txt

 6. Contact form with Captcha.

 == Changelog ==

+= V4.0.8 - 23.12.2014 =
+* Update : The language files are updated.
+* Update : We updated all functionality for wordpress 4.1.

 = V4.0.7 - 27.11.2014 =
 * Bugfix : Security Vulnerability was fixed.